KeplerBoyce/minecraft-mods/README.md

 Additions include:

 - Strawberry and blueberry bushes (right-click to pick fruit)
-- Palm trees with coconuts
-- Redwood and pine trees (pine trees can drop cones)
+- Palm trees with coconuts, pine trees which drop cones, and redwood trees
   - Along with planks and pressure plates
 - Orange, lemon, and lime trees (right-click to pick fruit)
 - A few crafting recipes